jdasfd/yeast/Wild_vcf.md

 ### Split strains from 1002 genomes project according to ecological groups

-- Acquire info and split to subgroups
+- Acquire info and split to subpopulations

 ```bash
 mkdir ~/data/yeast/isolates